 Daniel N. Robinson

-Daniel N. Robinson (born March 9, 1937) is a philosopher who is Distinguished Professor Emeritus of Philosophy at Georgetown University and a Fellow of the Faculty of Philosophy, Oxford University.
+Daniel N. Robinson (born March 9, 1937 and died September 17, 2018) was a Distinguished Professor Emeritus of Philosophy at Georgetown University and a Fellow of the Faculty of Philosophy, Oxford University.

-Robinson has published in a wide variety of subjects, including moral philosophy, the philosophy of psychology, legal philosophy, the philosophy of the mind, intellectual history, legal history, and the history of psychology.
-He has held academic positions at Amherst College, Georgetown University, Princeton University, and Columbia University.
+Robinson had published in a wide variety of subjects, including moral philosophy, the philosophy of psychology, legal philosophy, the philosophy of the mind, intellectual history, legal history, and the history of psychology.
+He had held academic positions at Amherst College, Georgetown University, Princeton University, and Columbia University.

 Central to Robinson’s concerns are the conceptual and philosophical foundations of psychology and related subjects.
 These are expressed in many of his books and published articles.